miyako/4d-topic-enable-data-change-tracking/README.md

 > the `%W` compiler directive is used to [disable specific warnings locally](https://developer.4d.com/docs/Project/compiler#disabling-and-enabling-warnings-locally). this is because `.authentify()` is not a native member function of 4D.DataStoreImplementation. see also the blog post [Customize Global Warnings Generation](https://blog.4d.com/customize-global-warnings-generation/)

-> the REST client must also be restarted because the remote datastore procy object `ds("local")` would be cached from the previous connection.
+> the REST client must also be restarted because the remote datastore proxy object `ds("local")` would be cached from the previous connection.

 8. attempt to access data.